 Customers have completed real estate and financial transactions in the U. based on a Power of Attorney notarized in Italy by an Italian notary, without the participation of the U. Although this model has been adopted thousands of times in our international practice, we still find some foreign entities, such as financial institutions, title companies or lawyers, that are not familiar with international treaties or conventions and, therefore, reluctant to accept it immediately.
 In these cases, we explain to them how it works and they realize that there is no legal basis for discriminating between a domestic and a foreign notarization.

 If the foreign notarial certification is in a foreign language, a certified translation makes it acceptable in the receiving country.
-The notaries we use in Italy for this type of agreement prepare the power of attorney completely in English, including the notarial block.
+The notaries we use in Italy for this type of agreement prepare the Power of Attorney completely in English, including the notarial block.
 To comply with Italian legal requirements, the notarial block will also be in Italian.
-We efficiently carry out the above steps from start to finish, including sworn translation in Italy or the US.
+We efficiently carry out all steps from start to finish, including sworn translation in Italy or the U.